 SRS-06 System processes sending request form Server to Driver that Passenger selects.

-SRS-07 System displays message “Message has been sent” if the request for the the taxi has been processed.
+SRS-07 System displays message “Message has been sent” if the request for the taxi has been processed.

 SRS-08 System displays the request information on a page after the passenger sent request.

-SRS-09 System displays “Message sending fail.”
-If the message cannot be sent to the Driver.
+SRS-09 System displays “Message sending fail.” if the message cannot be sent to the driver.

 4.3 View booking information Use Case (UC-03)